30 Amazing Benefits Of Pears For Skin, Hair, And Health

 The high glucose content in pears may give you instant energy when you feel weak.
 It gets absorbed very quickly by the body and converts into energy.

 A medium-sized pear contains around 20-25% of the recommended daily intake of fiber.
-Since its fiber is insoluble, it moves through the colon easily and prevents colon polyps.
+Since its fiber is insoluble, it moves through the colon easily and prevents colon polypsi XSmall, harmless clumps of cells that form on the colon or the lining of the large intestine lining that may turn cancerous over time. .
 The high fiber content helps improve digestion (6).
+The increased fiber content also gives a satiated feeling, aiding in weight loss.

 Folic acid is very important for a pregnant woman to keep the baby safe from birth defects.
 Folic acid present in pears can help you in this issue, and it is recommended to consume regularly during pregnancy (6).